This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Garden: from the patio a rear lawn, guarded by railings, can be reached via a set of steep steps.
 Young children should be supervised.

-Utilities/Electricals: the washing machine and tumble dryer is a combined washer/dryer.
+Utilities/Electricals: the washing machine and tumble dryer is combined.

 Offers: holiday cottage guests have free access to Lyme Park house and garden during opening hours and access to estate grounds out of hours.